Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Introduction

-To address these challenges, we seek to develop an amortized optimization framework that successfully navigates the tradeoff between SL and SSL methods.
-Our approach is motivated by a simple but theoretically grounded observation: \textit{to solve nonconvex optimization problems, a model need only be initialized within the basin of attraction of a desirable solution}.
-While SSL is necessary to obtain high-quality, task-aligned predictions, its success critically depends on initialization.
-To tackle this, we leverage straightforward SL to provide a warm start, without relying on expensive, high-quality data; instead, we use cheap, imperfect labels from approximate solution methods (e.g., iterative solvers with relaxed tolerances or limited iterations, coarse discretizations, or simplified models).
-We extensively demonstrate our approach through theoretical analysis and empirical evaluation across challenging optimization and simulation tasks.
+To address these challenges, we seek to develop an amortized optimization framework that effectively navigates the trade-off between SL and SSL to improve overall solution quality while reducing offline computational costs.
+Our approach is motivated by a simple but theoretically grounded observation: \textit{effective nonconvex optimization requires proper initialization, close to a desirable solution} \cite{nocedal2006numerical}.
+In the context of SSL, this translates to the observation that SSL's success in navigating its complex loss landscape critically depends on how the ML model's parameters are initialized.
+To tackle this, we leverage SL to provide a warm start to SSL.
+Importantly, however, our SL scheme does not rely on expensive, high-quality labels.
+Instead, we use cheap, imperfect labels from approximate optimization or simulation solvers (e.g., iterative solvers with relaxed tolerances or limited iterations, coarse discretizations, or simplified models) together with an evaluation metric called the \textit{merit loss}.
+While low-quality labels are commonly assumed to be of limited utility, our framework is designed to systematically exploit such imperfect labels as effective initialization signals for SSL.
+We show that careful use of these imperfect labels can indeed be effective in improving SSL performance.

-Our contributions are as follows: \begin{itemize}[topsep=0pt, itemsep=3.5pt, parsep=0pt, partopsep=0pt] \item We propose a simple but effective three-stage framework for amortized optimization: (1) collecting cheap, inexact labels, (2) pretraining a supervised warm start, and (3) training with self-supervision (\cref{fig:Overview}). \item Our theoretical analysis (supported by empirical results) and merit-based criterion show that modest numbers of cheap labels and supervised pretraining epochs are sufficient to place the model within a favorable basin of attraction to facilitate the final SSL stage. \item We empirically demonstrate offline time benefits and consistent improvements over SL and SSL baselines, under soft and hard constraint enforcement, across challenging domains including nonconvex optimization, optimal power flow, and stiff dynamical systems. \end{itemize}
+Our contributions are as follows: \begin{itemize}[topsep=0pt, itemsep=3.5pt, parsep=0pt, partopsep=0pt] \item We propose an intuitive, effective three-stage framework for amortized optimization: (1) collecting cheap, inexact labels, (2) pretraining our ML model using supervised learning with merit loss-based termination, and (3) training with task self-supervision (Figure~\ref{fig:Overview}). \item We empirically demonstrate consistent improvements in both performance and training cost over SL and SSL baselines under soft and hard constraint enforcement, across challenging nonconvex optimization, AC optimal power flow, and stiff dynamical system domains. \item Our analysis provides intuition and guides algorithmic design by (i) characterizing how SL with modest numbers of cheap labels suffices to place the model within a favorable regime for SSL, and (ii) showing the informativeness of the merit loss for downstream performance. \end{itemize}

-\section{Problem Formulation}
+\section{Problem formulation}